 It’s interesting to see that some of the assembly line is automated, but a lot of it still requires manual work, something that is quite unique to Lambo apparently.
 All the tools the workers need are placed in easy reach and everything is done methodically.

 We got to witness the masters of the trade in action.
 With military precision they craft the vehicles, from the chassis, carbon fibre body, the immensely powerful motor, gears, brakes, suspension, transmission – the works.
 You are also able to see all the other aspects that make up the finished product – leather upholstery, cutting, padding, stitching, glueing, etc. The workers rotate their positions on a strict time schedule throughout the day so as not to get too tired and to maintain optimum concentration and not get bored.

 Attention to detail

 Each baby is custom built to order, according to the client’s specifications.
 It truly is fascinating to watch.
 The quality and attention to detail is second to none.
 Every aspect of the car is meticulously tested and checked.
 Not a single thing is allowed to be less than perfect before it is shipped out.
 That is one of the reasons these beauties are so expensive and the brand is one of the most sought after vehicles in the world.

 You will be blown away by how many Lamborghinis there are here being built right before your eyes.
 You won’t know where to look first.
 Lambos of every colour, everywhere, in different stages of build.
 Our eyes were popping out of our heads throughout the whole tour.
-For some, it’s really akin to being in a lolly shop, mouths open and literally drooling!
+For some, it’s really akin to being in a lolly shop, eyes popping out of their heads, mouths open and literally drooling!